 In this post, I will highlight all the best places to visit and things to do in Nuwara Eliya, and share some tips to organize your trip there.

-13 Places To Visit And Things To Do In Nuwara Eliya Sri Lanka
+What To See And Do In Nuwara Eliya, Sri Lanka

 Victoria Park is one of the best places to visit in Nuwara Eliya.
 This is the main city park and takes its name from that of Queen Victoria.
 It’s a vast park where you’ll find lots of foreign flowers and trees and where you’ll be able to enjoy a walk away from the chaos of town.
 What I love about it is that it’s the kind of place where you’ll see local families hang out – sitting down for a picnic, children running around playing ball games and the like.